Investment Funding: Proposal Requirements

 All applications meeting eligibility criteria, and submitted by the deadline will be evaluated on a 100-point scale.
 The proposed program, and its ability to address an identified United Way community goal in an effective manner will be evaluated by teams of community volunteers, partners and United Way staff.
 The United Way Community Impact Committee will make an allocation recommendation.
 The United Way Board of Directors will review the recommendation and approve all final investment decisions.

-2022-2024 APPLICATION FORM
+2024-2026 APPLICATION FORM

 United Way is seeking effective programming that aligns with this investment plan to create meaningful collective impact in our community.
 The online application is comprised of the following sections:

-· Section II: Program Narrative
+· Program Budget

 PROGRAM AWARDS

-· Award Notification: Notice of a program award will be given in May, 2022.
-Funds will be allocated beginning on July 1, 2022.
+· Award Notification: Notice of a program award will be given in May, 2024.
+Funds will be allocated beginning on July 1, 2024.

-· Reporting Schedule: Reports will be due semi-annually (January and July) to United Way via E-C Impact.
+· Reporting Schedule: Reports will be due annually (July 1, 2023-June 30, 2024) to United Way via E-C Impact.
 For example, January 2023 reports will cover the periods of July 1, 2022-December 31, 2022 and July 2023 reports will cover periods of January 1, 2023-June 30, 2023.

-· Contingency of Funds: Every program year throughout the 2022-2024 allocation cycle will be contingent on program performance, demonstrated results and continued availability of funds.
+· Contingency of Funds: Every program year throughout the 2024-2026 allocation cycle will be contingent on program performance, demonstrated results and continued availability of funds.
 United Way reserves the right, at any time, to adjust or withdraw contract dollars if agreed-upon program delivery or results do not meet contract requirements.

 All programs requesting funding must align with one of the Education or Emergency Services Goals and Strategies listed below.